rydmike/flex_color_picker/README.md

 The source code for the Web demo, which is only a slightly more elaborate example than the default, is also bundled with the package source code in example/demo/main.dart.

-The live WEB picker has a responsive view, on a normal 1080p screen you should be able to see all it
+The WEB demo has a simple responsive view.
+On a normal 1080p screen you can see all the settings, and their impact on the picker on the same screen.

 <img src="https://github.com/rydmike/flex_color_picker/blob/null-safe/resources/web_color_picker_v2.gif?raw=true" alt="ColorPicker WEB demo"/>